Micci Underwood, Music

 “I would teach children music, physics, and philosophy; but most importantly music, for the patterns in music and all the arts are the keys to learning.” — Plato

 Micci Underwood holds a B.S. in Piano Performance with a minor in Psychology as well as a Master of Music Education with an emphasis in Kodaly Methodology.
-She has taught in private and public school settings for over 10 years and has worked with children ages birth through college.
-Micci teaches part-time at Terra Verde Discovery School, directs the local Music Together site for early childhood music, and instructs her own private piano studio.
+She has taught in private and public school settings and has worked with children ages birth through college.
+Micci teaches Kindergarten through 8th grade music at Terra Verde, runs a private piano studio, and teaches music camps over the summer.

-When Micci is not teaching, she enjoys spending time with her family and friends, attending community arts events and roller derby bouts, reading, and cooking.
+Micci is married to Nathan Underwood, Terra Verde’s “Mr. Everything,” janitor, handyman, sound technician, etc. They have two daughters, Isabel and Onora.
+When Micci is not teaching, she enjoys spending time with her family and friends, attending community arts events and roller derby bouts, reading, cooking, and playing ukulele in the hammock.

 In 1995, Paige Murphy earned her Bachelor of Science degree in Education with a specialization in Special Education from Baylor University.
 She continued her academic career at Baylor where she earned her Master’s Degree in Educational Psychology in 1997.